-I wanted to expand the number of taps in my home brewery in addition to my kegerator with a tap tower.
-I also wanted enough space to cold condition kegs to put on deck.
+I wanted to expand the number of taps in my home brewery.
+I also wanted enough space for cold-conditioning kegs.
 And my friend convinced me to build a keezer.

-The following article is a ridiculously detailed DIY guide to planning, sourcing, building, and drinking from a 15 cubic foot matte black keezer with 6 beer taps, a glass rinser, and LED lighting.
+The following article is a DIY guide to planning, sourcing, and building your own keezer.
+The build includes a 15 cubic foot matte black keezer with 6 beer taps, a glass rinser, and LED lighting.

 But first, I invite you to watch this video I made on the entire keezer build process with a twist.
 If you’re already seen it, feel free to continue.

-I read every article and watched every video I could find about building a keezer.
+I consumed every article and video I could find about building a keezer.
 And I made a list of key features I wanted:

 - Large enough to serve six beers and cold condition at least one keg.